theHostileNegotiator/KWBandage/PatchNotes.md

 	* Removed audioloopupgrade for Railguns
 3. When affected by Railgun Accelerator, fire rate is too fast for recoil animation
 	* Reduced Rate of Fire overall cooldown from 1.8s to 2.3s and increased damage proportionaly to from 525 to 670
-#### Battle Base
+#### Rig/Battlebase
+1. Subfaction Rigs when unpacking would create GDI Battlebase instead of their own.
+The same happens with Subfaction Battlebase packing GDI Rigs
+	* Packing and unpacking will now create the corresponding faction version
+2. When upgraded with railguns does not display upgraded models
+	* Railgun subobjects were added to the models, railguns will now be displayed when upgraded
+3. GDI and Steel Talons has no upgrades listed in the description
+	* Added railguns upgrade in the description
-1. Cannons rate of fire and projectile speed is based of TW version.
+4. Cannons rate of fire and projectile speed is based of TW version.
 Guardian Cannon ROF and damage was changed between TW and KW
 	* Increased Battle Base cannons ROF and decreased damage to better represent current Guardian Cannon
-2. Railgun Rate of Fire
+5. Railgun Rate of Fire
 	* Rate of Fire reduced and damage increased due to Guardian Cannon changes
 #### Hardpoints (And ZOCOM Orca Cannon)
 1. When aircraft with Harpoints would dock to reload, sound would not play